Ender Lilies: Quietus of the Knights

-The story follows Lily, the last surviving priestess in a land devastated by an endless and oppressive rain that drives living things demented and transforms them into undead while granting immortality.
+The story follows Lily, the last surviving priestess in a land devastated by an endless and oppressive rain (named rain of death) that drives living things demented and transforms them into undead while granting immortality.
 Awakening in a church with no recollection of recent events, Lily turns to exploring beyond the safety of the sanctuary to find the source of the rain.
 Along the way, Lily can summon the spirits of purified undead to protect her.

-The title debuted on Steam Early Access on January 21, 2021, and was subsequently released on June 22, 2021 for Windows through Steam and Nintendo Switch.
+The title debuted on Steam Early Access on January 21, 2021, and was subsequently released on June 22, 2021, for Windows through Steam and Nintendo Switch.
 Other console launches followed on June 29, with Xbox One and Xbox Series X and Series S releases, and later with PlayStation 4 release on July 20.
 It received positive reviews from critics.

+On March 25, 2024, the sequel Ender Magnolia: Bloom in the Mist was released in early access, later being fully released on January 22, 2025.

 Plot

 Ender Lilies: Quietus of the Knights begins after the Blight has destroyed the entire kingdom of Land's End and turned all of its inhabitants into the Blighted.
 The protagonist and player character is Lily, the last surviving descendant of the White Priestesses, who has the ability to cleanse spirits of corruption.
 Lily is accompanied on her journey by the souls of spirits who have been purified of the Blight.

-She is welcomed by the spirit of a knight, who had sworn allegiance to the previous White Priestess, who managed to bind the spirit of the faithful knight to Lily for her protection as she is quite young and defenseless.
+She is welcomed by the spirit of the Umbral Knight, who had sworn allegiance to an ancient White Priestess named Nymphilia (Priestess of the Dawn), who managed to bind the spirit of the faithful knight to Lily for her protection as she is quite young and defenseless.
 The knight will help navigate through the scourge kingdom, to find the way and recollect memories together, and, above all, to fight for the young priestess.

+Lily and the Umbral Knight set off to find the current White Priestess, Fretia.
+Along the way, they encounter, defeat, and purify the Guardians who had sworn to protect Fretia.
+Lily can also learn of the past of Land's End through recovered memories and notes.
+In ancient times, the original founders of Land's End arrived on the continent and exterminated the native civilization, the Ancients, in a short but bloody war.
+Afterwards, the first king of Land's End learned of the existence of the Blight and the Ancients' experiments with it.
+Meanwhile, Ferin agreed to an immortality pact with Nymphilia (Priestess of the Dawn) when asked to do so by Eldred's guardian (another warrior and Ferin's friend who was the guardian of Nymphilia's mother, Eldred).
+However, due to the incomplete nature of the ritual, the Umbral Knight fell into a deep slumber, and the White Priestess was found by the king and employed to help purify the Blight, with subsequent White Priestesses continuing the role.